Special Education Teachers, Middle School

 Sample of reported job titles:

-Exceptional Children Teacher (EC Teacher), Exceptional Student Education Teacher (ESE Teacher), Inclusion Teacher, Intervention Specialist, Learning Support Teacher, Middle School Special Education Teacher, Self-Contained Special Education Teacher, Special Education Resource Teacher, Teacher
+Exceptional Children Teacher (EC Teacher), Exceptional Student Education Teacher (ESE Teacher), Inclusion Teacher, Intervention Specialist, Learning Disabilities Teacher (LD Teacher), Learning Support Teacher, Middle School Special Education Teacher (MS SPED Teacher), Self-Contained Special Education Teacher (Self-Contained SPED Teacher), Special Education Teacher (SPED Teacher), SPED Resource Teacher (Special Education Resource Teacher)

 You will be leaving O*NET OnLine to visit our sister site My Next Move.
 You can return by using the Back button in your browser, or by choosing “O*NET OnLine” from the O*NET Sites menu at the bottom of any page in My Next Move.